by Kara-Leah Grant

 What is a Kundalini Awakening?

 A full Kundalini Awakening is a specific energetic experience that means all of the knots and issues of the psyche have been resolved.
-It’s extraordinarily rare.
-Most people who experience some type of energetic experience are not experiencing a full awakening, but the beginnings of the movement of Kundalini in the body.
+It’s extraordinarily rare, and leads to enlightenment.
+Most people – like 99.999999% – who experience some type of energetic experience are not experiencing a full awakening, but the beginnings of the movement of Kundalini in the body.

 People can have an energy shift that awakens level of perceptions that activate the chakras for awhile.
 They can move into some strange modes of behaviour.
 The real full-on Kundalini Awakening experience is a surge of energy coming from Muladhara up the back of the spine, over the top of the head and culminating in the forehead.
 The whole system has awakened.